there are many ways to setup xen, but i've put together a simple step-by-step guide to get a working xen system based on debian etch. easy as pie.

 reboot

-reboot your system and make sure that you're now running the xen kernel
+reboot your system and make sure that you're now running the xen kernel# uname -a

 Linux yourhostmachine 2.6.18-4-xen-686 #1 SMP Thu May 10 03:24:35 UTC 2007 i686 GNU/Linux